6 min read

 For brides: If wearing your mother’s wedding dress is off the table, that doesn’t mean you can’t go vintage with your wedding attire.
 While there are dozens of small vintage bridal boutiques online and around the world.
 One of our favorite shopping options is Etsy for a vintage gown.
 Even buying a once-worn wedding gown is 100% earth-approved and a natural wedding dress can be both unique and stunning.
 Try searching your favorite Facebook group, asking friends, and shopping online stores like StillWhite or Vintageous!
 Alternatively, browse Azazie or RentTheRunway which both have a wedding concierge service.

-For grooms: Call me crazy, but I recommend starting your search in your closet.
-Most men already have a suit or two that would be perfectly wonderful for your wedding when tailored and paired with some new shoes and accessories.
+For grooms: Call us crazy, but we recommend starting your search in your closet.
+Most men already have a suit or two that would be perfectly wonderful for your eco-friendly wedding when tailored and paired with fancy shoes and accessories.
 If that doesn’t work, try searching for a suit at a local consignment shop or give renting a try.
-We love Jim's Formal Wear: they have a great Build-A-Tux option and a rental service that you can organize in store or online.
+We love Jim's Formal Wear: they have a great Build-A-Tux option and a rental service that you can organize in-store or online.
 Plus they give all couples who book with Wedgewood Weddings an extra discount 😎

-For the wedding party: Rather than asking that everyone wear matching attire, consider choosing a color theme and giving them freedom to choose their own outfit (with your approval, of course).
+For the wedding party: Rather than asking that everyone wear matching attire, consider choosing a color theme and giving them the freedom to choose their own outfit (with your approval, of course).
 This way your bridal party won’t have to spend money on a single-occasion dress and gives them the freedom to choose what’s most flattering to their body.
 Plus, it’s rather chic and very on-trend.

-Alternatively, you can focus on making sure that the attire you choose doesn’t go to waste. encourage your bridal party to donate their bridesmaid dresses to a nonprofit that donates prom dresses to kids who can’t afford them.
+Alternatively, you can focus on making sure that the attire you choose doesn’t go to waste. encourage your bridal party to give their bridesmaid dresses to a nonprofit that donates prom dresses to kids who can’t afford them.